Google Search Trends shows the search for "houses for rent" is down almost 50% year over year.

 Long Term Implications and Recommended Actions

-Prepare for a logjam of downstream effects following COVID-19.
+Prepare for a downstream of effects following COVID-19.
 This will be on top of what is the craziest time of the year as a Property Manager (summer).

 No one fully knows what's to come, but we could easily see more move-outs, maintenance requests, defaults on payments, and everything that accompanies that happen all at once.